Modern Slavery Statement

-- Any accreditations & knowledge from historic site visits
+Any accreditations & knowledge from historic audits and site visits

-To ensure accuracy, this risk assessment is carried out by a member of the Sustainability team in conjunction with Technical colleagues.
-This is to ensure that there is knowledge from an ethical perspective coupled with the knowledge of a colleague who has visited the site and worked with the management teams at the sites.
+This risk assessment is carried out by our Procurement team supported by our Sustainability and Technical teams.
+This is to ensure that there is knowledge from a sustainable/ethical perspective coupled with the knowledge of colleagues who may have visited the site and those who work closely with the management teams at the sites.

-Our approach on ethical issues is aligned with that of our customers and their policies and codes of practice.
-More specifically, issues of modern slavery and trafficking are addressed through our implementation of the Ethical Trade Initiative (ETI) Base Code and requirements of Sedex or Sustainability Initiative South Africa (SIZA).
+Our approach on sustainable/ethical issues is aligned with that of our customers and their policies and codes of practice.
+More specifically, issues of modern slavery and trafficking are addressed through our implementation of the Ethical Trading Initiative (ETI) Base Code and requirements of Sedex or Sustainability Initiative South Africa (SIZA).

-MM Flowers Limited internal policies include Terms and Conditions of Supply.
-In these suppliers are required to comply with all applicable laws and policies as a minimum.
-If any suppliers do not meet these terms they would be delisted and supply terminated.
+MM Flowers internal policies state that suppliers are required to comply with all applicable laws and policies as a minimum.
+If any suppliers do not meet these terms, and fail to instigate agreed changes, they would be delisted, and supply terminated.

 Our policies and practices include:

-- Ethical Requirements which state suppliers must comply with the ETI Base Code.
-Suppliers are required to declare conformance and ability to provide evidence of compliance to this requirement
+- Due Diligence pack, which states that suppliers must comply with the ETI Base Code.
+Suppliers are required to declare conformance and provide evidence of compliance to this requirement.

-- A pro-active approach to Ethical audit non-conformances
+- A pro-active supportive approach to audit non-conformances

-- Use of GLAA registered agency labour provider in the UK
+- Use of a single GLAA registered agency labour provider in the UK

 - Bi-annual audit of UK labour providers using Complyer audit tool

-Key members of MM Flowers Limited HR and Sustainability teams have attended the Stronger Together UK Modern Slavery workshop.
-Further to this, a sister company hosted a bespoke Stronger Together workshop on tackling modern slavery in the supply chain.
-Colleagues, including Board members from UK and international parent and fellow businesses, came together to further understand the issue of Modern Slavery and discuss current and future plans to address these issues.
+Key members of MM Flowers HR and Sustainability teams have attended the Stronger Together UK Modern Slavery workshop.
+Board members, Directors and Senior managers, have met to further understand the issue of Modern Slavery.

-Within our UK businesses, each employee’s induction includes a section on understanding Modern Slavery and Human Trafficking issues.
+Within our UK business, each employee’s induction includes a section on understanding Modern Slavery and Human Trafficking issues.

-Assessment of Modern Slavery risk within our supply chain
+7. Assessment of modern slavery risk within our supply chain

-We have not identified areas of significant risk or instances of Modern Slavery within our supply chain.
-However, we recognise the possibility of risks developing due to the impact of external factors such as armed conflict, migration and climate change impacts on people.
+We have worked throughout the year to identify areas of significant risk of Modern Slavery within our supply chain.
+We also recognise the possibility of further risks developing due to the impact of external factors such as armed conflict, migration and the climate crisis.

-To maintain knowledge of current and developing global issues the Sustainability Team conduct horizon scanning.
+To maintain knowledge of current and developing global issues the Sustainability Team and HR Department conduct regular horizon scanning.
 This includes inputs from several professional bodies, charities and NGO’s.
 Notably, these include:

 - Stronger Together